Montessori Core Program

 Is Montessori right for my child?

 Montessori supports a wide range of learners by matching lessons to readiness and offering freedom within limits.
-We encourage a tour to see the fit.
+We encourage a tour to see the fit firsthand.

 How are mixed ages managed?

 Older children model and lead; younger children observe and aspire.
-Guides give small‑group lessons tailored to each child’s level.
+Guides give small‑group lessons tailored to each child's level — the mixed age is a feature, not a challenge.

 What about kindergarten?

-The third (kindergarten) year is a powerful leadership year in the Primary cycle, where previous concrete work becomes fluent abstraction.
+The third (kindergarten) year is a powerful leadership year in the Primary cycle, where previous concrete work becomes fluent abstraction and children take on a genuine mentoring role.

 How do you support transitions?

-We offer gentle orientation, consistent routines, and communication with families to ensure a confident start.
+We offer gentle orientation, consistent routines, and close communication with families to ensure a confident, calm start — for both child and parent.

 Visit Our Classrooms